Lighthouse-Reports/suspicion_machine/HowToRun.md

 1. One folder for each experiment is created, containing:
    1. pairwise t-tests for statistical significance,
-   2. summary stats for each level of the variables specified in `variable_list` in the config file, and
+   2. summary stats for each level of the variables specified in `variable_list` in the config file,
+   3. Decile counts: Number of observations in each risk score decile across all investigated characteristics and
-   3. Decile line graphs and shift bar graphs for intuitive interpretation
+   4. Decile line graphs and shift bar graphs for intuitive interpretation
 2. Note that all the variables in `variable_list` are combined into a single variable in string format.
 For instance, if you are interested in the impact of `var1` and `var2`, we might end up with four levels:
    - `var1 = 0, var2 = 0`
    - `var1 = 0, var2 = 1`
    - `var1 = 1, var2 = 0`
    - `var1 = 1, var2 = 1`
 3. These variable combinations correspond to all possible value combinations of the variables in `variable_list`.

-# Other Scripts
-## [Htet] explain how tree scrip is used